Patagonia Insulated Snowbelle Jacket

 See the Women's Patagonia Snowbelle See the Men's Patagonia Snowshot

 Patagonia’s ski jacket lineup undoubtedly is impressive, from the fully featured PowSlayer hardshell to more basic resort options.
 Their Insulated Snowbelle Jacket falls on the latter end of the spectrum, and we gave it a full season of testing in British Columbia.
 The verdict: while its weight and lack of breathability put it squarely in the resort category, it’s a very protective and warm option for inbounds skiing.
 Below we break down our experience with the Snowbelle.
-To see how it stacks up to the competition, see our articles on the best ski jackets and best snowboard jackets.
+To see how it stacks up to the competition, see our articles on the best ski jackets, best women's ski jackets, and best snowboard jackets.

 Table of Contents